I like talking about books, reading books, buying books, dusting books... er, just being with books.

 I do many things, I possibly even do some of them well.

-What else?
-I once was a physicist (I have a PhD: Neural Network Studies of Lithofacies Classification you can read it and everything, the university got is scanned in!) but swerved to work in an office many years ago.
-My employer has asked that its staff don't say who exactly they work for and who am I to argue with that?
-Not sure how I got out of the lab: I think they left the door open.
+In not-family life, I once was a physicist (I have a PhD: Neural Network Studies of Lithofacies Classification - it would now be called "Machine Learning" - you can read it, the university got it scanned in!) but swerved to work in an office nearly 30 years ago.
+My employer has asked that its staff don't say who exactly they work for which makes it all sound very ominous, but it's really not - who am I to argue with that though?

 I'm a reader by inclination and enjoy fiction, especially SFF/ weird, crime(ish), history, nonfic about places.
-Would love to receive such books for review, still prejudiced in favour of hardcopy (death to all trees!) but pragmatic - I'm on Netgalley and have a Kindle app and everything!
-I can be reached via the gadget on the homepage, or as blue book balloon (but one word) at outlook dot com
+Would love to receive such books for review, still prejudiced in favour of hardcopy (death to all trees!) but pragmatic - I'm on Netgalley and have a Kindle app and everything.

-Also: Curator of an unruly garden, eater of soft fruit, occasional wielder of an archaeology trowel.
+Also: Curator of an unruly garden, eater of soft fruit, occasional wielder of an archaeology trowel and I completed a part time masters in Public Policy at LSE.

 David, I can't thank you enough for sticking with me from my very first days as an author - can I actually call myself that now?
 A very considered and generous review, if you don't mind me saying.
 Thank you very, very much for taking part in the Orenda booktours.
 Matt.